-We began with one PhD student, Sarah Higinbotham, who felt called to volunteer teach at a prison as a response to her uncle's incarceration.
-After writing fourteen Georgia prison wardens, one finally accepted her offer to teach a course.
+Common Good Atlanta (CGA) began in 2008, with one PhD student, Sarah Higinbotham, who felt called to volunteer teach at a prison as a response to her uncle's incarceration.
+After writing fourteen Georgia prisons, Phillips State Prison, finally accepted her offer to teach a course.
 That semester, Sarah provided all the books for course on world literature.
 The class filled in twenty minutes, with ninety incarcerated men on the waiting list.

 In 2010, after two years of teaching by herself, her graduate school friend Bill Taft joined the work.
-Together, they co-direct Common Good Atlanta, which operates in three prisons and has more than fifty faculty members from colleges and universities across Atlanta.
+Together, they co-direct Common Good Atlanta, which has grown to more than sixty faculty members teaching over thirty-five courses across four prisons.

 In addition to the work we continue to do at Phillips State Prison, we have expanded our programs into three other prison facilities across Georgia including Metro Reentry Facility, Whitworth Women's Facility, and Burruss Correctional.
 Beyond our work in prison facilities we also offer classes for Alumni at our Downtown Atlanta location.

 Our work with Phillips State Prison has had a tremendous impact on its students, so much so, that its Community of Alumni Scholars drafted an Identity Statement relaying CGA's positive impact on their lives